The law will take its course: Tonto reacts to leaked voice note by Kpokpogri

-Every Blackmailer Will Be Brought to Justice: Tonto Dikeh to Involve Police in Drama With Ex-lover Kpokpogri
+Every Blackmailer Will Be Brought to Justice: Tonto Dikeh to Involve The Law in Drama With Ex-lover Kpokpogri

 - Actress Tonto Dikeh has insisted that the only conversation she wants to have is to be congratulated